ShahbaazX786/Techleap-Aws/README.md

 # Techleap-Aws
 Aws follow up important screenshots are available here.
-Please refer screenshots in given respective folder. currently security and billing in aws screenshots are available.
-Module 1 is all about screenshots
+Please refer screenshots in given respective folder. currently security and billing in aws screenshots are available.(Module 2 and 3) Module 1 is all about screenshots
 Module 4 is about databases in aws and now networking concepts